 Bronx Pedestrian Accident Lawyer

 From December 2019 to December 2020, there were 1,394 accidents involving pedestrians in the Bronx.
 Of that number, 13 of those accidents were fatal.
 If you or a loved one was hurt or killed in a pedestrian accident, call Meirowitz & Wasserberg.
-Sam N’ Dan can help you get the compensation you or your loved one deserves.
+The skilled team of Bronx personal injury lawyers at Sam N’ Dan can help you get the compensation you or your loved one deserves.

 Dangerous Intersections for Pedestrians in the Bronx

 Pedestrians should always exercise extreme caution.
 A 2010 study revealed the following dangerous intersections for pedestrians in the Bronx:

 - East 170th Street and Grand Concourse